michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. Let the redeemed of the Lord say so, whom he hath redeemed from the hand of the enemy;

-3. And gathered them out of the lands, from the east, and from the west, from the north, and from the south.south: Heb. sea
+3. And gathered them out of the lands, from the east, and from the west, from the north, and from the south.

 4. They wandered in the wilderness in a solitary way; they found no city to dwell in.